MicroEJ/docs/SDKUserGuide/index.rst

    Devices and MicroEJ Firmwares share the same version (there is a 1:1 mapping).

-The following figure gives an overview of MicroEJ SDK / Studio possibilities:
+The following figure gives an overview of MicroEJ SDK possibilities:

 .. figure:: images/1_overview.png
    :alt: MicroEJ Application Development Overview